Southwest Florida Eagle Cam: Nesting season history

-On September 28, 2022, a category 4 hurricane, Hurricane Ian, destroyed the nest.
-Harriet and M15 left the nest prior to the storm's arrival and upon returning, quickly rebuilt the nest.
-Two eggs were laid, Egg 1 on November 29, 2022, and Egg 2 on December 2, 2022.
-On February 2, 2023, the beloved eagle matriarch, Harriet, was seen heading ENE and had been vocalizing at intruders in the area.
+On September 28, 2022, a Category 4 hurricane, Hurricane Ian, destroyed the nest.
+Harriet and M15 left the nest prior to the storm's arrival and, upon returning, quickly rebuilt the nest.
+Two eggs were laid, and two eaglets hatched.
+On February 2, 2023, the beloved eagle matriarch, Harriet, was seen heading ENE and vocalizing at intruders in the area.
 She did not return to the nest.

+Harriet's disappearance caused significant emotional distress within SWFEC's vast online community, with many viewers visiting the nest area.
+The SWFEC website received tens of thousands of messages of condolences and support.
+Over time, the focus shifted to M15's dedication to raising the young alone; both of them successfully fledged.